matsavage/DND-5e-LaTeX-Character-Sheet-Template/README.md

 ### Overleaf

-This package can be used as-is with Overleaf, however this does not support the DnD 5e template, so will render with a plain white background.
+This package can be used as-is with Overleaf.

 Steps for running on Overleaf:
 * Download latest version of the repo for overleaf from the `releases` tab
-* Create a new project in Overleaf from a zip upload
+* Create a new project in Overleaf via a zip upload
 * Change the the engine to `LuaLaTeX`

-The document should then compile normally.
+You should then be able to compile any of the example characters in the `characters/` directory.

 ### Nix

 A nix flake is a reproducible way to describe the building process to [nix](https://nixos.org/).
 See https://nixos.org/download.html, on how to install nix.
 Afterwards running `nix build` in the repository will result in a successful build.